brimdata/zed/zng/docs/zeek-compat.md

 how Zeek's `enum` type behaves inside the Zeek scripting language, when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, these values are represented with an alias to ZNG's `string` type.
-See the text above regarding [aliases](#type-specific-details) for more details.
+Therefore, these values are represented with an ZSON type name bound to the `string` type.
+See the text above regarding [type definitions](#type-specific-details) for more details.

 ### `set`